Distracted Driving Kills 10 People Per Day in This Country

 - Talking on a cell phone while driving impairs people as much as if they were driving intoxicated at the legal blood-alcohol limit of 0.08%

 One of the biggest frustrations around the distracted driving statistics is that each one of these deaths, injuries, and damaged vehicles is entirely preventable.
-Just one second of your attention is all takes to change a life forever.
+Just one second of your attention is all it takes to change a life forever.

 What Can Be Done